Raúl Silva (footballer)

-Raúl Michel Melo da Silva (born 4 November 1989) is a Brazilian professional footballer who plays as a centre-back for Liga I club Universitatea Craiova.
+Raúl Michel Melo da Silva (born 4 November 1989) is a Brazilian professional footballer who plays as a centre-back.

 Career

 Brazil

 Born in Belém, Pará, Silva began his career with hometown club Clube do Remo in the Campeonato Brasileiro Série D. In September 2010, he signed on loan for Série A club Clube Atlético Paranaense until the end of the year.

 Silva moved to Sport Recife in 2011, where he played one Série B match.
 After loans to Arapongas Esporte Clube and Criciúma Esporte Clube, and a passage at Paysandú FC, he signed for top-flight club Figueirense FC for the year 2014.

 Marítimo

 On 6 January 2015, Silva moved abroad for the first time, signing a 21/2-year deal with C.S.
 Marítimo of Portugal.
 He made his Primeira Liga debut 19 days later in a 1–0 home win over FC Porto.
 He made three appearances in the Taça da Liga, including the 2–1 final loss to S.L.
 Benfica on 29 May, in which he was sent off at the start of the second half; he had already been dismissed twice in the league season up to then.
 He scored twice in the campaign, starting on 15 February in a 4–3 comeback win at F.C.
 Penafiel.

 Silva was sent off three more times in his second season in Madeira, including halfway through the first period of a 1–0 home loss to Funchal rivals C.F.
 União on 16 January 2016, one of three expulsions for his team in that derby.
 By the end of the month, he was loaned back to Brazil with Ceará Sporting Club for a full year.

 In 2016–17, his last season at Marítimo, Silva scored a career-best seven goals in 29 games as the team came sixth.
 This included two on 22 April in a 3–0 home win over C.F.
 Os Belenenses, which earned him the award of Player of the Week.